MarkHitrik/data-parser/README.md

 # data-parser
-This POC project will use an openNLP API
+This POC project will use an openNLP API.